 - How do pockets of effectiveness emerge and how are they sustained within different types of context and sector?

-This project is being led by Professor Sam Hickey, The University of Manchester in collaboration with Professor Giles Mohan of The Open University.
+This project has been led by Professor Sam Hickey, The University of Manchester in collaboration with Professor Giles Mohan of The Open University.
 It is funded by the Economic and Social Research Council.